TAMREF/QKVComposer/README.md

-# Template
+# Music Transformer with Template
-Template code for future endeavors
+Readable Music-Transformer using Template code

 ## Libraries